scikit-hep/awkward/docs/user-guide/how-to-filter-ragged.md

 array
 ```

-Let's use build a ragged index to pull some values out of `array`.
+let's use build a ragged index to pull out some particular values.
 Rather than using empty lists, we can use `None` to mask out sublists that we don't care about:

 ```{code-cell} ipython3
 array[